justin2004/weblog/DRAFTS/scraping_with_sparql/README.md

 Example of unpacking:

-If you store a range like "32-45" then each query will need to apply some regex or some function to enumerate the integers in the range.
+If you store a range like "32-45" then each query will need to apply some regex or some function to enumerate the integers in the range if it needs to match a single integer.

 Example of using a common vocabulary/ontology: